 U.S. Work Visas Requirements

 What's a U.S. work visa and why do you need one?
-A visa is a document that provides authorization for travel to and admittance to a stipulated country, in this case the United States.
-Before visiting, working or immigrating to the U.S., generally a citizen of a foreign country must first obtain a U.S. visa.
+A visa is a document that provides authorization for travel to and admittance to the United States.
+Before visiting, working, or immigrating to the U.S., generally a citizen of a foreign country must first obtain a U.S. visa.

 Having a visa does not guarantee entry to the U.S. However, it does indicate a consular officer at a U.S. embassy or consulate has determined you are eligible to seek entry for the specific purpose listed on the visa.
 Visas are obtained from the U.S. embassy or consulate closest to your residence abroad.